HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Default size: 6000, default lifetime: 19000, usage pattern: regular.

 In this cache all models for all users are cached.
-Besides models that are user dependent, there are models such as the ContentModel, which are session, markup and deviceclass dependent.
-Thus the number of entries in this cache scales with the number of concurrently logged in users on one cluster node, multiplied by the number of markups and device classes.
+Besides models that are user dependent, there are models such as the Content Model, which are session, markup and device class dependent.
+Thus, the number of entries in this cache scales with the number of concurrently logged in users on one cluster node, multiplied by the number of markups and device classes.
 Additional entries are created if a user logs in more than once.
 A user logged in more than once has more than one session.
 The additional sessions cause more entries to be added to the cache.
 In addition, if many users are interacting with the Portal administrative pages the number of entries will be doubled.

 Typically users have 4 models at maximum on a system where only rendering is taking place.